eric-prog/CarbonEX/README.md

 # CarbonEX
-A website designed to ensure a reduction of air pollution by simplifying the process of carbon trading between companies and incentivizing the contributions of consumers towards donating to global environmental charities.
+A website designed to ensure a reduction of air pollution by simplifying the process of carbon trading between companies.
 CarbonEX creates a way to be economically profitable and reduce harm to the environment.

 ## Technologies
 Project is created with: